 In recent years, PRM applications have integrated with CRM solutions to eliminate data silos and extend the functionality of an integrated data source of record, Integrated processes between partners and channel management now benefit from a centralized database of customer data.

 Not sure if your company needs a PRM portal?
-If you already have a Partner Program, then here are a few signs it’s time for a PRM community solution.
+If you already have a partner program, then here are a few signs it’s time for a PRM solution:

 Partners are registering leads or deals via email or with spreadsheet files